Frequency theorem and inertial manifolds for neutral delay equations: Introduction

-We note that in the case $\mathbb{E} \not= \mathbb{H}$ any generalizations of the Ricatti equations for $P$, which were useful in \cite{Likhtarnikov1977, Likhtarnikov1976}, may not make any sense.
-Indeed, the expression

-makes sense only when $Av+B\xi \in \mathbb{E}$.
-In the case of delay equations the image of $B$ avoid the space $\mathbb{E}$ (which in this case is the space of continuous functions) and, therefore, $v \in \mathcal{D}(A)$ and $\xi \in \Xi$ in \eqref{EQ: RicattiFails} cannot be arbitrary as it is usually required.
-This is also reflected in the fact that for delay equations the map $t \mapsto v(t) \in \mathbb{E}$ is not differentiable in general even for smooth initial conditions.
-It may be also interesting, whether it is possible to express the optimal control $\xi^{0}(\cdot,v_{0})$ in the closed form as $\xi^{0}(t,v_{0}) = Hv^{0}(t,v_{0})$, where $H \in \mathcal{L}(\mathbb{E};\Xi)$ is independent of $v_{0}$, or, in other words, to obtain a complete solution to the quadratic regular problem as in \cite{Likhtarnikov1976,Likhtarnikov1977,LouisWexler1991, Pritchard1985}.

-In applications, for example, to stability problems, we need only the operator $P$ such that inequality \eqref{EQ: OperatorSolutionsInequality} is satisfied.
-It turns out that in this case we can get rid of the controllability assumption, which is sometimes not easy to check in practice or even may fail to hold.
-For the Frequency Theorem from \cite{Likhtarnikov1977} this was shown in a recent work of A.~V.~Proskurnikov \cite{Proskurnikov2015}.
-Here we follow some ideas from \cite{Proskurnikov2015}.
-However, in our situation it seems that we need some additional assumptions as follows. \begin{enumerate} \item[\textbf{(RES)}] The operator $A$ does not have spectrum on the imaginary axis and the operators $(A-i\omega I)^{-1}$ are bounded in the norm of $\mathcal{L}(\mathbb{H};\mathbb{E})$ uniformly for all $\omega \in \mathbb{R}$. \end{enumerate} We will show below that \textbf{(RES)} is naturally satisfied for delay equations in $\mathbb{R}^{n}$ (see Lemma \ref{LEM: DelayResCond}).
-The following theorem extends the corresponding result from \cite{Proskurnikov2015}. \begin{theorem} Let \textbf{(QF)}, \textbf{(REG)} and \textbf{(RES)} be satisfied.
-The following conditions for the pair $(A,B)$ and the form $\mathcal{F}$ are equivalent:
+For many applications (for example, concerned with inertial manifolds) we often need only the operator $P$ such that the inequality in \eqref{EQ: OperatorSolutionsInequality} is satisfied.
+It turns out that in this case we can get rid of the controllability assumption (necessary for the optimization problem to be correct), which is not easy to check in practice (or it even may fail to hold).
+On this way, the main idea is to consider a modified control system with an extended control space, for which the controllability assumption is automatically satisfied (see below).
+This idea was firstly suggested in the work of A.V.~Proskurnikov \cite{Proskurnikov2015} for the Frequency Theorem from \cite{Likhtarnikov1977}.
+In our case, we will use the following assumption. \begin{description} \item[\textbf{(RES)} ] There exists a Banach space $\mathbb{E}$ continuously embedded into $\mathbb{H}$ and identified with its image under the embedding such that $\mathcal{D}(A) \subset \mathbb{E} \subset \mathbb{W}$ and both inclusions are continuous.
+Moreover, the operator $A$ does not have spectrum on the imaginary axis and \begin{description} \item[\textbf{(RES1)} ] The quadratic form $\mathcal{F}$ is defined and bounded on $\mathbb{E} \times \Xi$; \item[\textbf{(RES2)} ] The norms of $(A-i\omega I)^{-1}$ in $\mathcal{L}(\mathbb{W};\mathbb{E})$ are bounded uniformly in $\omega \in \mathbb{R}$; \item[\textbf{(RES3)} ] The norms of $(A-i\omega I)^{-1}B$ in $\mathcal{L}(\Xi;\mathbb{E})$ are bounded uniformly in $\omega \in \mathbb{R}$. \end{description} \end{description}